sudhasharma529/sudhasharma529.github.io/README.md

 ## About Me

-Passionate neuroscientist with a Ph.D. and expertise in data-driven insights.
+Passionate neuroscientist with a Ph.D. in Neuroscience with expertise in data-driven insights.
 Experienced in complex data problem-solving and skilled in programming, machine learning, and scientific communication.

 ## Skills